AFFIDAVIT OF SUPPORT HOUSEHOLD MEMBER

 Minimum Income Requirements 2018 HHS Poverty Guidelines

-What required supporting documents for I-864 Affidavit of Support?
+What required supporting documents for the I-864 Affidavit of Support?

 When sponsor’s obligation to support end?